-26. How will ISS treat plan proposals that are only seeking approval in order to qualify grants as "performance-based" under IRC Section 162(m)?
+26. How will ISS treat proposals related to tax deductions under Section 162(m)?

-The Tax Cuts and Jobs Act of 2017 introduced significant changes to Section 162(m) of the Internal Revenue Code, including the elimination of the 162(m) "performance-based compensation" tax deduction exception.
-However, the Act includes a "grandfather rule" to allow for compensation to continue to be subject to the prior code's performance-based pay exception in limited circumstances.
-Accordingly, equity plan proposals on the ballot for 162(m) qualification may continue to appear, although less often compared to before the code changes.
-ISS' evaluation of 162(m)-related proposals remains consistent with prior years.

-Under the prior 162(m) rules, companies were required to obtain shareholder approval at least once every five years to qualify incentive awards as "performance-based compensation" that is tax deductible.
-Proposals that only seek approval to ensure tax deductibility of awards pursuant to Section 162(m) - now under the "grandfather rule" - and that do not seek additional shares for grants or approval of any plan amendments, will generally receive a favorable recommendation regardless of EPSC factors ("positive override"), provided that the plan's administrating board committee is 100% independent according to ISS standards.
-The 162(m)-related FAQs herein assume that such proposals are on the ballot under the revised code's grandfather rule.
+The Tax Cuts and Jobs Act of 2017 eliminated the 162(m) performance-based compensation tax deduction exception.
+However, the Act includes a "grandfather rule" to allow for the performance-based pay exception in limited circumstances.
+Accordingly, equity plan proposals on the ballot for 162(m) qualification may continue to appear in rare cases.
+Proposals that only seek approval to ensure tax deductibility under 162(m)'s "grandfather rule" and that do not also seek additional shares or approval of any plan amendments, will generally receive a favorable recommendation regardless of EPSC factors ("positive override"), provided that the plan's administrating board committee is 100% independent according to ISS standards.